dkiller6893/Bombastic-Bookstore/README.md

 - **Scheduled Meetings:** We plan on utilizing the Microsoft teams platform to schedule our virtual meetings that are organized by the project manager
 ### **Project Managment Plan and Methodologies**

-Our primarily approach for the project will be to use Agile and Scrum methodologies.
-The project will be broken up into smaller sizes know as "sprints" to align with Agile and Scrum.
+- We will primarily use Agile and Scrum methodologies
+- We are breaking the project up into smaller sizes, "sprints", per Agile and Scrum-